OlivierSohn/hamazed/BACKLOG.md

 - when size goes bigger, reverse animation

-- do not change world until new frame is there.
+- do not change world until new frame is there, then animate the ship and numbers to their new locations

 - do not trigger level animation when size doesn't change